Woodstock Was A Crowded, Muddy Mess. So Why Did People Love It?

-Imagine combining over 30 of today’s most influential artistes into a large concert for thousands of people, over a three or day weekend.
-It doesn’t sound outlandish today, due to festivals such as Lollapalooza and Coachella but such festivals during the 1960’s, were practically unheard of.
 The initial idea was to have a festival that would be called “Woodstock Music and Art Fair; An Aquarian Exposition: 3 Days of Peace and Music”.
-The fair, more commonly known simply as “Woodstock” was slated to be a small scale controlled concert to generate revenue.
-This would prove otherwise as the artistes drew with them large crowds of followers, most of which were hippies.
+The fair, more commonly known as “Woodstock,” was slated to be a small scale controlled concert to generate revenue.
+This would prove otherwise as the artists drew larger-than-anticipated crowds of followers, most of which were hippies.
 As ticket sales soared, estimated attendance was near 200,000 but was later found to be double that; the festival’s peak attendance was about 400,000.

 The festival which would go on to be named as one of the most pivotal moments in Rock and Roll history was not shy of its problems.
 Initial hindrances stemmed from the securing of a suitable location due to mass crowd permits and sanitation regulations, as well as heavy resistance from residents.
 Despite all the hurdles, the final resting place of the festival fell amongst the 600 acre dairy farm of New Yorker Max Yasgur, near its namesake of Woodstock, New York.
 Other obstacles included the procurement of performers who were famous enough to draw in a crowd as well as feel the musically hungry souls of the critical audience.
-Coming off of their newly found success, the first group to join the line-up was Creedance Clearwater Revival, and with that many other acts followed suite.
-A total of 33 artistes performed over the length of the four day festival and the line-up included:
+Coming off of their newly found success, the first group to join the line-up was Creedence Clearwater Revival, and with that many other acts followed suit.